asplake/agendashift-open/framework/core-activities/elaboration.md

 # Elaboration

-**Elaboration**: Keeping the process of [Just-in-time Strategy Deployment] fed with ideas, taking options from [Mapping], framing them as hypotheses, and developing them as experiments.
+**Elaboration**: Keeping the process of [Right-to-Left Strategy Deployment] fed with ideas, taking options from [Mapping], framing them as hypotheses, and developing them as experiments.

 The [Core Agendashift workshop][core] includes the following Elaboration exercises (with their related models/inspirations):